New York Yankees minor league players: Carson Coleman

 Carson Cavanagh Coleman (born April 7, 1998) is an American professional baseball pitcher in the New York Yankees organization.

 Coleman attended Lexington Catholic High School in Lexington, Kentucky and played college baseball at the University of Kentucky.
 In 2018 and 2019, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
 He was drafted by the Tampa Bay Rays in the 33rd round of the 2019 Major League Baseball draft, but did not sign and returned to Kentucky for another season.
 He signed with the New York Yankees as an undrafted free agent after he was not selected in the 2020 Major League Baseball draft, which was shortened because of the COVID-19 pandemic.

 Coleman spent his professional debut season of 2021 with the Tampa Tarpons, going 2–3 with a 6.11 ERA and 49 strikeouts over 35 1/3 innings.
 He split the 2022 season between the Hudson Valley Renegades and the Somerset Patriots, going a combined 2–3 with a 2.13 ERA and 95 strikeouts over 63 1/3 innings.
 Coleman underwent Tommy John surgery in April 2023, and missed the entire season.

 On December 6, 2023, Coleman was selected by the Texas Rangers in the Rule 5 draft.
 He did not appear for the organization as he continued to recover from surgery.
 On November 19, 2024, Coleman was returned to the New York Yankees organization.

+On June 5, 2026, Coleman threw the final two innings of a combined no-hitter, which was started by Brendan Beck.